srdg/Localtunes/README.md

 # Localtunes
-An offline web based music app.
+An offline browser based music app.

 Don't ever download a music player again.
 You just need to have a browser.